PlasmaControl/DESC/docs/installation.rst

 **NOTE: DESC requires python>=3.9.**
 **If you have python2 also locally installed, replace all `pip` commands with `pip3` and all `python` commands with `python3` to ensure the correct python version is used.**

+**NOTE: If you are on Windows, consider using the Windows Subsystem for Linux (WSL) to install DESC.**

+We don't test DESC on Windows and there have been some instances that numerical discrepancies on Windows cause failures or wrong results.
+For how to install WSL see `here <https://learn.microsoft.com/en-us/windows/wsl/install>`__.
+For using WSL in VS Code see `here <https://code.visualstudio.com/docs/remote/wsl>`__.

 On Your Local Machine
 *********************